sbaerlocher/ansible.qemu-guest-agent/README.md

 ## Description

-Ansible role for installing Qemu Guest Agent on installs RHEL/CentOS.
+Ansible role for installing Qemu Guest Agent on RHEL/CentOS and Debian/Ubuntu or Windows.

 ## Installation